Digital Logistics Market Size and Share

 The digital logistics market is moderately fragmented, with ERP majors, freight-tech specialists, and incumbent forwarders vying for wallet share.
 Cloud migration and API-first strategies lower entry barriers, enabling niche providers to attack specific pain points such as container visibility or cold-chain compliance.
 Incumbents counter by acquiring specialists or launching venture studios; DHL’s purchase of IDS Fulfillment exemplifies the push to strengthen e-commerce depth.

 Platform playbooks dominate recent strategy.
 Vendors court third-party developers with open SDKs, aiming to create network effects that lock in customers.
-White spaces still exist in high-value verticals—pharma, EV delivery, and sustainable urban freight—where domain expertise trumps generic functionality.
-Funding flows confirm the trend: 61.2% of recent logistics-tech capital targets AI-centric propositions delivering hard ROI.
+White spaces still exist in high-value verticals, such as pharma, EV delivery, and sustainable urban freight, where domain expertise trumps generic functionality.
+Funding flows confirm the trend, with 61.2% of recent logistics-tech capital targeting AI-centric propositions that deliver hard ROI.

-Despite prolific innovation, capability usage lags potential.
+Despite prolific innovation, the usage of capabilities lags behind their potential.
 A Here Technologies survey shows half of logistics professionals rely solely on descriptive analytics, while only one-quarter employ AI for decisions.
 This gap underscores the importance of change management and upskilling, domains where consulting-led service models find receptive audiences.

 Digital Logistics Industry Leaders